elmotec/codemetrics/README.rst

 Code Metrics
 ============

 Mine your SCM for insight on your software.
-This package was inspired by `Adam Torhill`_'s books.
+A work of love inspired by `Adam Tornhill`_'s books.

-Code metrics is a simple Python module that leverage the libraries below to generate insight from a source control management (SCM) tool:
+Code metrics is a simple Python module that leverage your source control management (SCM) tool to generate insight on your code base.

 - pandas_: for data munching.
 - lizard_: for code complexity calculation.
 - cloc.pl (script): for line counts from cloc_
-- and your SCM: for now, only Subversion is supported.
-Looking to add git.
+- For now, only Subversion and git are supported.

-It can generate reports based on Adam Tornhill awesome books.

 Installation